AdnerVL/BomgardFix/README.md

 This PowerShell script automates the process of connecting to a remote host, downloading and installing the BeyondTrust Jump Client, and performing cleanup tasks. 🛠️

+## Disclaimer 🤖
+AI-Assisted Development This script was created with significant assistance from AI technologies.
+As the creator is not a professional PowerShell or software developer, the code reflects a collaborative approach between human intent and AI-generated solution.

 ## Features ✨

 - Prompts for hostname input if not provided as an argument